platanus/restspec/ROADMAP.md

 # For 0.1 (First Release)
-- Add tests for all the classes in the system.
+- Add tests for all the classes or at least 70% of the code.
-- Add a folder called `examples` with two folders inside: one with an api and one with tests.
-Probably we should use Sinatra or some mini framework for this.
 - Make a complete README.

 # For 0.1.1
+- 100% Test coverage.
 - Find a way to support a way of authentication based on cookies with an initial login.
-- Find a way to avoid example clashes when using resource tests.
+- Find a way to avoid example value clashes when using resource tests.

 # For 0.2 (They require more thoughts)
 - Research pagination strategies and integrating them with `schema_id`.